-Veteran Fox News Reporter Leaves Network For Job At CBS, Where ‘Facts Matter’
+Catherine Herridge Leaves Fox News Channel For Job At CBS, ‘Where Facts And Storytelling Will Always Matter’

 On the heels of the departure of daytime anchor Shepard Smith, long-time Fox News reporter Catherine Herridge — considered one of the founding members of the network since its inception in 1996 — announced her exit from the cable news giant on Thursday.

-According to CNN, Herridge, Fox News’ chief intelligence correspondent, who was based out the the network’s Washington D.C. newsroom, will start a new journey in her distinguished journalism career at rival network CBS after her contract at Fox News expired over the summer.
+According to CNN, Herridge, Fox News’ chief intelligence correspondent who was based out the the network’s Washington, D.C., newsroom, will start a new journey in her distinguished journalism career at rival network CBS after her contract at Fox News expired over the summer.

-Reportedly, Herridge was in talks with CBS as her contract was set to expire earlier this year.
-An anonymous source reportedly revealed to CNN that Fox News executives wanted her to stay on.
+Herridge was reportedly in talks with CBS as her contract was set to expire earlier this year.
+An anonymous source told CNN that Fox News executives wanted her to stay on.

 In a statement, the veteran reporter thanked the head of Fox News, Rupert Murdoch, “for the opportunity to cover the most impactful stories of the last 23 years, most recently the Special Counsel report and impeachment inquiry.
 I have received great personal satisfaction from mentoring the next generation of reporters and producers and sharing my journalistic values — that facts matter and enterprise reporting will always win the day.”